gurudanito001/pardomart-delivery/api-client/docs/VendorApi.md

 const configuration = new Configuration();
 const apiInstance = new VendorApi(configuration);

-let id: string; //The ID of the vendor to update. (default to undefined) let vendorsIdAvailabilityPatchRequest: VendorsIdAvailabilityPatchRequest; //
+let vendorsIdAvailabilityPatchRequest: VendorsIdAvailabilityPatchRequest; // let id: string; //The ID of the vendor to update. (default to undefined)

 const { status, data } = await apiInstance.vendorsIdAvailabilityPatch(
-    id,
+    vendorsIdAvailabilityPatchRequest,
-    vendorsIdAvailabilityPatchRequest
+    id
 );
 ```